Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 	I reached out really widely to talk about the graduate admissions process.
 Especially as a pretty reserved person, this was hugely helpful in calming my anxieties, knowing what to expect, and getting excited.

 **Applying Widely to REUs, Grants and Other Opportunities**
 	I applied to a lot of programs in undergrad.
 I look back at a lot of my earlier essays and cringe… a lot.
-But each one I did helped me to better write about research, present ideas, and pitch myself.
+But each one I did helped me to better write about my research experience, present ideas, and pitch myself.
 It definitely helped me feel more confident when it came time to apply to graduate school.

 **Reading Papers**
 	Not unconventional, but the best thing you can do is read, read, read, read.
 Reading widely helped me with everything: interviews, statements, research ideas, and my understanding of where the field is heading.